ReconfigureIO/platform/README.md

 #### POST /simulations

-Creates a new simulation in an "AWAITING_INPUT" status
+Creates a new simulation in an `SUBMITTED` status

-Simulations have a UserID, ProjectID, InputArtifact, OutputArtifact, OutputStream and a Status.
-OutputArtifact and OutputStream are optional.
+Simulations have a ProjectID, a Command.

 ```
 curl -X POST -H "Content-Type: application/json"  -d '{"project_id": 1, "cmd": "test-addition"}' http://localhost:8080/simulations